-I Am Prepared To Die, Nelson Mandela
+Greatest Speeches: “I Am Prepared To Die,” Nelson Mandela

 One of the most memorable speeches in modern history comes from Nelson Mandela, the man who fought tirelessly against South African apartheid.
-His revolutionary work, however, had him wrongfully arrested in 1962 on charges of treason and for inciting the public to strike against the government.
+His revolutionary work led to his wrongful arrest in 1962 on charges of treason and inciting the public to strike against the government.

 “I have cherished the ideal of a democratic and free society in which all persons live together in harmony and with equal opportunities.
 It is an ideal, which I hope to live for and to achieve.
 But if needs be, it is an ideal for which I am prepared to die.”